Scotland has many treasures crammed into its compact territory – big skies, ancient

 - Portree

-How to reach Scotland By Railways: The Railways of Scotland are integrated with the England Railway System
+How to reach Scotland By Railways: The Railways of are integrated with the England Railway System

 and connect the two lands.
 The regular daily trains between Scotland and England are